-The MPH is taught online, and is designed to meet the needs of working individuals as well as those in rural areas.
+With both online and in-person class options, this program is designed to meet the needs of working individuals as well as those in rural areas.

 Faculty Availability

 All full-time faculty maintain regular office hours and are available to assist and advise students.
 Appointments may be requested outside of regular office hours.
 Graduate students are strongly encouraged to meet regularly with their advisors.
 If a faculty member is not being responsive, reach out to the Program Director, and if that doesn't resolve the issue to reach out to the Department Chair.